 What makes this cake so moist

-Difference between chocolate sheet cake and Texas sheet cake
+Difference between a chocolate sheet cake and Texas sheet cake

 When googling chocolate sheet cake, you will be bombarded with a ton of Texas sheet cake recipes.
-They are not exactly the same but the essential parts of the Texas sheet cake is quite similar to this cake.
-They are rich and chocolatey like brownies, but unlike brownies they have a tender cake crumb that is not fudgy.
+They are not exactly the same but the essential parts of the Texas sheet cake are quite similar to this cake.
+They are rich and chocolatey like brownies, but unlike brownies, they have a tender cake crumb that is not fudgy.

 How to alter this recipe to the pans you have got

 I realize not everyone has a regular half-sheet pan, but still may want to make this delicious cake!
 In Norway, this half-sheet pan is what we call a langpanne, and langpannekaker (long pan cakes) are very common.

 However, there are actually quite a few options and they are all good.
 It depends on how many you want to serve and how easy you want to make it for yourself really.